MV Aurora (2000): Specifications

 Aurora is a mid-sized cruise ship, with an overall length of 270.0 m, moulded beam of 32.2 m and draught of 7.90 m.
 Her gross tonnage is 76,152 and her deadweight tonnage is 8,486 tonnes.
 The ship can accommodate up to 1,878 passengers in 939 cabins, with a maximum crew complement of 936.

 Aurora is powered by 4 four-stroke 14-cylinder MAN B&W 14V48/60 (48 cm Bore, 60 cm Stroke) medium-speed diesel engines with a total power output of over 78,800 BHP.

 These engines provide power for various ship's services and for two STN AEG propulsion motors.

 The propulsion motors drive two propellers, each of which measures 5.8 m in diameter.

 Fuel consumption at 24 knots is around 300 litres of heavy oil per Nautical Mile.

 For manoeuvring, the ship has three bow thrusters and a stern thruster.
 The ship's service speed is 24 kn, though during sea trials she reached a maximum speed of 29 kn.

 Aurora was designed to appeal to the British market, and was built as an extended and improved version of P&O Cruises' Oriana.
 The ship's hull and superstructure were designed to be attractive to this market with features similar to more traditional ocean liners, such as her raked, tiered stern.

 History

 Construction and naming

 Aurora was built by Meyer Werft in Germany.
 Her keel was laid in December 1998 and she was launched in January 2000.
 She was delivered to P&O Cruises in April 2000.
+The ship left the shipyard on 19 February 2000.

 The ship was christened on 27 April 2000, by Princess Anne.
 The champagne bottle did not shatter when it hit the ship's side and fell unopened into the sea.
 This type of occurrence is considered a bad omen among seafarers, and this incident has been blamed for the numerous setbacks that Aurora has encountered throughout her career.